-In addition, students in fifth through eighth grades who have been in the United States for less than twelve months and have Spanish indicated on their Home Language Survey may take the Standards-based Tests in Spanish ("STS").
+In addition, all students who have been in the United States for less than twelve months and have Spanish indicated on their Home Language Survey may take the Standards-based Tests in Spanish (STS).
 All students who are English Learners as identified by their Home Language Survey will take the ELPAC each year as required.